 Political risks in Ecuador [ID:nRISKEC]

 Correa repeated his charges on Thursday that electoral officials had been in cahoots with the opposition.

-"They counted the ‘No’ provinces first.
+“They counted the ‘No’ provinces first.
 That didn’t happen by chance, that was deliberate,” he said.

 TESTING CORREA‘S POPULARITY